Sign up for Action Alerts

 U.S. Poverty Campaigns

 In addition, we will continue our focus on Empowering Grassroots Activists by building the health of our existing grassroots network and starting new RESULTS groups.
-Through our REAL Change program and Faith in Action project, we are working to bring new and important voices to this work.
+Through our Experts on Poverty project and REAL Change Fellowship, we are working to bring new and important voices to this work.
 New to RESULTS?
 Participate in an upcoming Introductory Call and see our training materials for new activists, which include our Audio Basics Training.

 See the U.S. Poverty Campaigns Summary for details on our work this year and learn more about poverty in the United States.